gpolavaram0/Twitter-Disaster-Analysis/README.md

 # Technique/Technology

-•	Cleaned using Regex in Python
+•	Data cleaning by using Regex in Python
 •	Stored in AWS bucket
 •	Google Colab for model creation and testing
 •	Pyspark for creation of classification models and model testing